mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/tutorials/ci_tutorials/import-tasks-from-dispatchfile/index.md

 ---
 layout: layout.pug
 title: Importing tasks into a Dispatchfile
-navigationTitle: Importing tasks into a Dispatchfile
+navigationTitle: Import tasks into a Dispatchfile
 beta: false
 category: K-Sphere
 menuWeight: 30